Rats are a source of many diseases affecting humans and domestic animals.

 Simple actions to help prevent problems with rats:

 - Rats love compost bins.
 They are warm and full of food.
 Place wire mesh (1cm x 1cm) under the base of your compost bin or even better put it on a concrete base to stop rats getting in under the bin.

 - Keep rubbish in sealed bins with well fitting tops, and keep long grass to a minimum to reduce places for them to live.

 - Maintain drains and inspection chambers - holes or broken drains allow rats to escape from sewers and drains.

 - Inspect your house for any holes or faults in the brickwork.
 If the hole is not supposed to be there it needs to be repaired.

-- Don't scatter food for birds in the garden.
-If you feed the birds, use a feed container or leave food down only for a short time for ground feeding
+- Don’t scatter food for birds in the garden.
+If you feed the birds use a feed container or leave the food down only for a short period of time for ground feeding.